sodascience/metasyn/docs/source/developer/distributions.rst

     class UniformDateDistribution(BaseUniformDistribution):

-The ``metadist`` decorator, which is a part of the :mod:`metasyn.distribution.base` submodule, is directly accessible when importing the main metasyn package, as it's explicitly and relatively imported upon importing the main metasyn package.
+The :func:`~metasyn.distribution.base.metadist` decorator, which is a part of the :mod:`metasyn.distribution.base` submodule, is directly accessible when importing the main metasyn package, as it's explicitly and relatively imported upon importing the main metasyn package.

 ScipyDistribution class
 ^^^^^^^^^^^^^^^^^^^^^^^
-The :class:`~metasyn.distribution.ScipyDistribution` is a specialized base class for distributions that are based on `SciPy <https://docs.scipy.org/doc/scipy/index.html>`_ statistical distributions.
+The :class:`~metasyn.distribution.base.ScipyDistribution` is a specialized base class for distributions that are based on `SciPy <https://docs.scipy.org/doc/scipy/index.html>`_ statistical distributions.

 All the current :mod:`~metasyn.distribution.discrete` and :mod:`~metasyn.distribution.continuous` distributions are derived from this class.